The World

 Our daughter has given up lots of her cuddly animals, even packing & sending many huge boxes to Africa.

-The Bright SpotTM – The exciting thing about the missionary we shipped her stuffed animals to is that they sent back photos of orphan children cuddling her animals!
+is that they sent back photos of orphan children cuddling her animals!
 A fine day, indeed.
 Again, on our children’s terms while reinforcing a life skill of giving as a pleasure.

 Â